I have a funny story about zucchini for you…

 Tom: “only zucchini…”

-Adrienne: “well, there’s summer squash in here too? the yellow one that looks like zucchini is called summer squash”
+Adrienne: “well, there’s yellow summer squash in here too? the yellow one that looks like zucchini is called summer squash”

 Tom: “hmm, that’s why I couldn’t find yellow zucchini on the self checkout computer”